chipguyhere/MqttTemplates/README.md

 * Atom W5500 - for the M5Stack Atom device, uses Ethernet, assumes you have stacked it onto the AtomPOE base.
 * PoESP32 - for the M5Stack PoESP32 Ethernet device.
 Flashing this device requires opening it and
   using a standard ESP32 USB-to-serial programming adapter.
-(You can use Over-The-Air for subsequent updates so opening the device is only required for the initial programming)
+(You can use Over-The-Air for subsequent updates over Ethernet, so opening the device is only required for the initial programming)

-These examples are designed for M5Stack products but using M5Stack is not necessary.
-For example, the M5Core example will work on the basic ESP32 dev kit simply by removing the references to the M5Core's built-in LCD screen: set DEMO_ON_LCD_SCREEN to 0, or delete the relevant code.
+These examples are designed for M5Stack products containing ESP32, but using M5Stack is not necessary.
+For example, the M5Core example will work on the basic ESP32 dev kit simply by removing the references to the M5Core's built-in LCD screen: set DEMO_ON_LCD_SCREEN to 0, or delete the relevant code, or even leave it in there (the example will still run even if no physical LCD screen is present).

 Note that to use the LCD screen on M5Core, you'll have to install the TFT_eSPI library (externally), and you will also have to copy one file (tft_setup.h, provided with example) into the TFT_eSPI library